Nonlinear interaction of three impulsive gravitational waves II: the wave estimates: Summary of the geometric setup

 \begin{defn}[The foliation $\Sigma_t$] Given a space-time as in Definition~\ref{def:U1}, we foliate the $2+1$ space-time $( I \times \RR^2, g)$ with slices $\{ \Sigma_t\}_{t\in I}$ where $\Sigma_t$ are spacelike.
 We will later make a particular choice of $t$; see Definition \ref{def:gauge}.
 The metric can then be written as

 \end{defn}

-In the above, and the remainder of the paper, we use the convention the lower case Latin indices refer the the spacetime coordinates $(x^1, x^2)$, and repeated indices are summed over.
-In contrast, we use \textbf{lower case Greek indices to refer to spacetime coordinates $(x^0,x^1,x^2) := (t,x^1,x^2)$.}
+In the above, and the remainder of the paper, we use the convention that \textbf{lower case Latin indices refer the the spatial coordinates $(x^1, x^2)$}, and \textbf{lower case Greek indices to refer to spacetime coordinates $(x^0,x^1,x^2) := (t,x^1,x^2)$.} \textbf{Repeated indices are always summed over}: repeated lower case Latin indices are summed over $i,j, \cdots = 1,2$ and repeated lower case Greek indices are summed over $\mu,\nu, \cdots = 0,1,2$.